Advisory issued for severe lightning in several provinces

 An ‘Amber’ advisory has been issued by the Department of Meteorology for severe lightning in several provinces and districts.

-Thundershowers accompanied by severe lightning are likely to occur at several places in the Northern, North-central, Eastern and Uva provinces, the department stated.
+Thundershowers accompanied by severe lightning are likely to occur at several places in the North-central, Central and Uva provinces and Matara, Hambantota, Ampara, Mullaitivu and Vavuniya districts, the department stated.

 There may be temporary localized strong winds during thundershowers, it added.